NEW Court Office Hours:

 Where do I have to show up?

-The village hall, 107 East Maple Street, in Roberts.
+The Village of Roberts which is located at 107 East Maple Street, in Roberts.

 What if I don't appear?